jundalisay/sp/content/en/superphysics/principles/chapter-04b.md

 ## Connects to the Chakras

-Of these 8 densities, 7 matches the 7 chakras in yoga since the 8th density is only theoretical.
+Of these 8 perception densities, 7 matches the 7 aethereal chakras in yoga since the 8th density is only theoretical.

 Physically, the dimensions will be useful in Material Superphysics.